hyperf/hyperf/docs/en/metric.md

 });
 ```

-## Create console in Grafana
+## Create Console in Grafana

-> This section only applies to Prometheus drivers
+> This section only applies to the Prometheus driver

-If you have default metrics enabled, `Hyperf/Metric` prepares a Grafana console for you out of the box.
-Download the console [json file](https://cdn.jsdelivr.net/gh/hyperf/hyperf/src/metric/grafana.json), import it into Grafana and use it.
+If you enable default metrics, `Hyperf/Metric` has prepared an out-of-the-box Grafana console for you.
+Download the console [json file](https://cdn.jsdelivr.net/gh/hyperf/hyperf/src/metric/grafana.json) and import it into Grafana to use it.

 ![grafana](imgs/grafana.png)

 ## Precautions

-- To use this component to collect metrics in a `hyperf/command` custom command, you need to add the command line parameter: `--enable-event-dispatcher` when starting the command.
+- If you need to use this component to collect metrics in `hyperf/command` custom commands, you need to add the command line argument when starting the command: `--enable-event-dispatcher`.